jikoriko/Genus/README.md

  3: the build folder (GenusBuild) you have a file called /Data/ServerSettings.xml for server config

-       For the database you can use SQLLite for getting started, SQLLite stores the database in a local file but in reality you would want to create an sql database for the server to use.
-       You could host an SQL database using cloud based services such as amazon aws, or on the host computer, configure the SqlConnectionString for connection to your SQL database and set SQLite to false:
+       For the database you need to host an SQL database using cloud based services such as amazon aws / Azure or on the host computer, configure the SqlConnectionString for connection to your SQL database:

-           <SQLite>false</SQLite>
            <SqlConnectionString> CONNECTION_STRING </SqlConnectionString>

  4. run the server and client